 Place a large non-stick pan over medium-high heat and add 1 tsp. olive oil.

 Add lamb chops to hot pan and cook until browned, 2-3 minutes per side.

 Once tomatoes have roasted 5 minutes, place lamb chops on empty side of baking sheet.
 Roast until lamb reaches a minimum internal temperature of 145 degrees, 6-8 minutes.

 Return pan used to sear lamb to medium heat.
 Add mushrooms to hot pan and stir occasionally until browned, 4-5 minutes.

-Lower heat to low.
-Add wine and boil until mostly evaporated, 30-60 seconds.
+Reduce heat to low.
+Add wine and cook until liquid is mostly evaporated, 30-60 seconds.

 Add remaining cream and demi-glace and stir occasionally until slightly thickened, 30-60 seconds.